-If the TSEx bit and the RSEx bit are both set for every time slot used in the data frame, the DCI will transmit and receive equal amounts of data.
+If the TSEx and the RSEx bits are set for every time slot used in the data frame, the DCI will transmit and receive equal amounts of data.

-In some applications, the number of data words transmitted during a frame may not equal the number of words received.
-Consider an example where the DCI is configured for a 2-word data frame, with transmit slot 0 enabled (TSCON = 0x0001) and receive slots 0 and 1 enabled (RSCON = 0x0003).
-The DCI module is configured to interrupt on four words (BLEN = 11).
-The frame size is set to two data words per frame (COFSG = 0001) and the data word size is set to 8 bits (WS = 0111).
-Figure 20-12 illustrates the timing diagram for this example, and Figure 20-13 shows the corresponding DCI buffer operation.
+In some applications, the number of data words transmitted during a frame may not equal to the number of words received.
+Consider an example where the DCI is configured for a 2-word data frame, with Transmit Slot 0 enabled (TSCON = 0x0001) and Receive Slots 0 and 1 enabled (RSCON = 0x0003).
+The DCI module is configured to interrupt on four words (BLEN<1:0> = 11).
+The frame size is set to 2 data words per frame (COFSG = 0001) and the data word size is set to 8 bits (WS<3:0> = 0111).
+Figure 20-12 shows the timing diagram for this example, and Figure 20-13 shows the corresponding DCI buffer operation.
 This configuration allows the DCI to transmit one data word per frame and receive two data words per frame.
 Since two data words are received for each data word transmitted, the user software writes to every other transmit buffer location.
 Specifically, only TXBUF0 and TXBUF2 are used to transmit data.